sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-map-extension/cp-mobile-dev-kit-map-extension.md

       !![MDK](img-7.1.png)

-    >Files specifying in the `.mdkproject/App_Resources_Merge` folder overrides a part of the resource files in `<generated-project>/app/App_Resources`.
+    >Files specifying in the `.mdkproject/App_Resources_Merge` folder override a part of the files in `<generated-project>/app/App_Resources`.
 You can find more details about it in [help documentation](https://help.sap.com/doc/f53c64b93e5140918d676b927a3cd65b/Cloud/en-US/docs-en/guides/getting-started/mdk/custom-client/app-resources-merge.html).

 3. Provide below information in the `app.gradle` file.
 Save the changes.